 On 21 June 2012, the United States designated as terrorists 3 members of the Nigerian militant group Boko Haram.
 The State Department said it was adding Abubakar Shekau, Abubakar Adam Kambar and Khalid al-Barnawi to its list of terrorists, meaning they would not be allowed to hold property or assets in the United States and that Americans would be prohibited from dealing with them.
 The State Department said Kambar and al-Barnawi had close links to al-Qaida in the Islamic Maghreb.
 Shekau was Boko Haram's "most visible leader" in the push for an Islamic state in the north outside of Nigeria's federal constitution.
 The designation of the 3 individuals was just short of designating Boko Haram as a terrorist organization.
 The Obama administration also said it was working with the Nigerian government to address some of the social and economic problems underlying the violence in northern Nigeria and on how best to address the threat posed by Boko Haram.

-Boko Haram says it is now kidnapping local women and children in retaliation for the wives and children of their members who are being held by government and security officials.
+Boko Haram says it was kidnapping local women and children in retaliation for the wives and children of their members who are being held by government and security officials.
 Sect leader Abubakar Shekau made the threat in the sect's video released 13 May 2013, which shows footage of a dozen unidentified women and children that he claims are hostages.
 Shekau said they will kidnap more.
 He said if they can't see their women and children, then no one will be allowed to enjoy his family.
 He said God allows them to consider all those they capture as slaves.

 |Join the GlobalSecurity.org mailing list|